abhishek-niranjan/abhishek-niranjan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am Abhishek Niranjan, a final-year student pursuing Integrated Bachelor and Masters in Computer Science and Engineering from Indian Institute of Technology, Kharagpur.
-My Masters thesis is on <span style="color:lightblue;">Temporal Analysis of Tasks and Techniques in Computational Linguistics</span> under [Prof. Pawan Goyal](http://cse.iitkgp.ac.in/~pawang/), Computer Science and Engineering Department, IIT Kharagpur.
+My Masters thesis is on <span style="color:blue;">Temporal Analysis of Tasks and Techniques in Computational Linguistics</span> under [Prof. Pawan Goyal](http://cse.iitkgp.ac.in/~pawang/), Computer Science and Engineering Department, IIT Kharagpur.

-## Interests
+# Interests

 My research interests include

 	* Machine Learning
 	* Deep Learning
 	* Natural Language Processing

 Given my research interests, I have been involved with **Data Science Positions** in the Energy Industy.
 I have since been fascinated with the intersection of Energy, Finance and Transportation sectors.
 Also, I am a keen follower of Blockchain Technology and really wish to add to my skillset in future.

-## Hobbies
+# Hobbies

 Coming out from a Defense background, I have been actively involved in various outdoor activities.
 A regional level Basketball and Badminton player and an amateur Football player is how I define my sports profile presently.
 Chess, Rubik's cube(and variations) and Sudoku have always consumed a fraction my brain's daily duty hours for long.